 Is it okay to cosplay in public?

 There is generally no rule saying you cannot cosplay in public, so if you wanted to, you definition can.
-But it’s important to be aware of your surroundings.
-Depending on where you are, it may not be appropriate or wise to cosplay in public and draw unwanted attention to yourself.
-There is no easy yes or no answer; it depends on a lot of things.
+But depending on where you are, it may not be appropriate or wise to cosplay in public and draw unwanted attention to yourself.

 So in this post, I’ll go through various scenarios when it’s okay to cosplay in public and when it’s better to keep your cosplay out of the public eye.
 By the end of this post, you can make your own judgment on whether or not you want to cosplay in public or not.